colbisaurusrex/graphql_course/NOTES.md

     - In order to be async, resolve should return a promise.
 If a promise is returned, GraphQL automatically detects this and waits for the promise to resolve.
 This is very cool.
     - axios has a quirk when integrated with GraphQL.
 It nests data in a "data" property.
 GraphQL doesn't know that.

+* Query Fragments
+    - used to avoid duplication and copy/paste.
+Essentially a list of differrent properties that can be reused when querying and entity.
+Fragments are primarily used on the front end.

+    ```javascript
+        {
+            apple: company(id: "1"){
+                ...companyDetails,
+            }
+            google: company(id: "2"){
+                ...companyDetails,
+            }
+        }
+        fragment companyDetails on Company {
+            id
+            name
+            description
+        }
+    ```
+    the "on Company" bit ensures type checking.

+* Mutations
+    - somewhat challengin in GraphQL

 # json-server

 json-server automatically sets up relations behind the scenes.